gogobook/django-oscar-demo/demo/4.custom-pricing/README.md

         # but for now we will use the same strategy for all cases
 return OscarDemoStrategy(request)

-# the strategy object usese multiple classes, each providing some of the functionality
+# the strategy object use multiple classes, each providing some of the functionality
 class OscarDemoStrategy(
     UseFirstStockRecord,  # oscar allows multiple stockrecords for the same product
                           # this allows, for example, to have orders of a large quantity be made via a different supplier